-The phrase “Living Your/My Best Life” may have been coined by Oprah and performed by a rapper, but Koshie Paris executes the words daily through her lifestyle brand that promotes self-care and well-being.
+The phrase “Living Your/My Best Life” may have been coined by Oprah and performed by a rapper, but Koshie France executes the words daily through her lifestyle brand that promotes self-care and well-being.

-Paris, a self-described food stylish, self-care advocate, body-mind designer and global citizen, grew up in Richmond, Virginia, but often traveled overseas with her Ghanaian-born parents.
-After graduating from Richmond’s Community High School and the University of Richmond, Paris’ interests in food, fashion and health merged with her savvy use of social media, which she used to build her brand.
+France, a self-described food stylish, self-care advocate, body-mind designer and global citizen, grew up in Richmond, Virginia, but often traveled overseas with her Ghanaian-born parents.
+After graduating from Richmond’s Community High School and the University of Richmond, France’s interest in food, fashion and health merged with her savvy use of social media, which she used to build her brand.
 On her new website – cocoapariis.com– she rates her excitement about life as 8.92, describes herself in a hastag as “a vibe,” and says that she is most inspired right now by “black women.”

-Burning candles, fresh flowers weekly, visiting new restaurants, reading and indulging in baths and massages further allow Paris to live her best life.
-Given what 2020 has given us, shouldn’t we all line up for a sentence, paragraph or page of Koshie Paris’ playbook?
+Burning candles, buying fresh flowers weekly, visiting new restaurants, reading and indulging in baths and massages further allow France to live her best life.
+Given what 2020 has given us, shouldn’t we all line up for a sentence, paragraph or page of Koshie France’s playbook?

 Of all the hats that Barbara Anderson Bryan has worn – singer, musician, corporate employee, business owner – the one she’s most comfortable sporting these days is that of a chef.
 Her love for cooking developed when she was in high school and her home economics teacher noticed her culinary talents.
 The teacher enlisted Bryan to help her cater school-related events.
 The student excelled.
 Bryan picked up many of her cooking skills from her father, Herman Anderson, who ran a catering business in their hometown in Richmond, Virginia for many years.
 Yet, when Bryan attended Virginia Union University, she chose music, a passion shared by her mother and three brothers.
 Forced to leave VUU due to a lack of money to continue paying for her education at the private, historically black university, Bryan worked several years performing several jobs, the most recent at DuPont in Richmond’s southside.
 Ready for new challenges after spending five years at DuPont’s Spruance manufacturing plant on Jefferson Davis Highway, Bryan noticed an empty restaurant across the street.
 The rest is history.
 LBJ’s @Traditionz Smokehouse has been open a little less than two years and business is booming.
 Bryan keeps it that way by serving loyal customers crispy hot chicken wings, fish, pork chops and more with all the fixings.
 But she mainly prides herself on her signature egg rolls filled with surprising secrets designed to please any palate.
 Here’s her story.